themesberg/flowbite/content/components/carousel.md

                   Function
               </td>
               <td class="py-4 px-6">
-                  Set a callback function when the previous carousel item has been shown.
+                  Set a callback function when the position of the carousel item has been changed.
               </td>
           </tr>
       </tbody>